 Sign up for ABC's eNews to learn how you can help protect birds

-Several threats are already known: The Black-capped Petrel is victim to introduced predators, and habitat loss is ongoing.
+Several threats are already known: The Black-capped Petrel is victim to introduced predators, and habitat loss is ongoing, including loss from forest fires and encroachment.
 On land, artificial lights may cause collisions with trees, wires, and buildings.
 At sea, offshore energy development and oil spills may pose additional hazards.

 Seabirds are the world's most threatened group of birds, with nearly half declining in population.
 Our Seabirds Program is working with partners on several fronts.
 For example, we're working with partner groups to protect the Black-capped Petrel's remaining breeding areas and to minimize threats.
 This work begins by better understanding the species' needs.